 Shaping (8-12 hours later)

 - After an 8-12 hour rise in the fridge (overnight), pull the dough out and turn out onto a lightly floured surface.
-Go ahead and pull the fillings out of the fridge at this time too, the cream cheese fillings and egg filling.
+Go ahead and pull the fillings out of the fridge at this time too.

 - Separate the dough into 24 pieces using a bench scraper or sharp knife.